MikeJSeo/MikeJSeo.github.io/_pages/about.md

 # About

 I received my PhD in Biostatistics and Epidemiology at the Institute of Social and Preventive Medicine, University of Bern, advised by Dr. Orestis Efthimiou.

-My research interests include Bayesian methods, (network) meta-analysis, and causal inference.
+For my daily work, I apply statistical methods such as indirect treatment comparison, network meta-analysis, and causal inference on clinical datasets.